sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 #### Initial configuration: JWMMF

-Enable the media presentation mode button.
+Enable the "Present media on an external monitor or in a separate window" option.

 #### Starting the meeting